Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 1. **Policy Network**: the network provides a Boltzmann probability distribution for all the possible moves, such that indicates the likelihood of each move as optimal move.
 This helps guiding the **Monte Carlo Tree Search(MCTS)** by considering the promising moves based on learning strategies first.
 2. **Value Network**: the calculation of probability of winning from the game state.
 This evaluation helps the searching algorithm to access the quality of states with less iteration.
 3. **Monte Carlo Tree Search(MCTS)**: finds the best result(decision-making) by simulations.
 The MCTS is subdivided into 3 sections:
    1. Tree Node: Stores information
    2. Simulation Process: Evaluation of potential movement
    3. Action Selection : Highest visited move(Optimal move) is selected.
 4. Rewards and Feedback

    1. Winning provides a reward of 1
-   	1. Losing provides -1.
+   2. Losing provides -1.

    This structure ensures the network learns to maximize long-term strategic outcomes, rather than immediate outcome.

-Architecture of the program gives such strengths in decision-making:
+Architecture of the program gives such **strengths** in decision-making:

-- Efficient Exploration: Policy network as explained above reduces the brute-force like searching by focusing on promising states.
+- **Efficient Exploration**: Policy network as explained above reduces the brute-force like searching by focusing on promising states.
-- Generalization through Residual Networks: Residual network gives learning stability and preserve the input characters.
+- **Generalization through Residual Networks**: Residual network gives learning stability and preserve the input characters.
-- Easy modification: the architecture's structure is flexibile and can be extended to larger board sizes(In the project, grid size was $$15\times15$$) or different policies.
+- **Easy modification**: the architecture's structure is flexibile and can be extended to larger board sizes(In the project, grid size was $$15\times15$$) or different policies.

 ####  3.1.2b.
 Checkers algorithm